Societal collapse: Systems science

 Developing an integrated theory of societal collapse that takes into account the complexity of human societies remains an open problem.
 Researchers currently have very little ability to identify internal structures of large distributed systems like human societies.
 Genuine structural collapse seems, in many cases, the only plausible explanation supporting the idea that such structures exist.
-However, until they can be concretely identified, scientific inquiry appears limited to the construction of scientific narratives, using systems thinking for careful storytelling about systemic organization and change.
+Until they can be concretely identified, scientific inquiry appears limited to the construction of scientific narratives, using systems thinking for careful storytelling about systemic organization and change.

 In the 1990s, the evolutionary anthropologist and quantitative historian Peter Turchin noticed that the equations used to model the populations of predators and preys can also be used to describe the ontogeny of human societies.
 He specifically examined how social factors such as income inequality were related to political instability.
 He found recurring cycles of unrest in historical societies such as Ancient Egypt, China, and Russia.
 He specifically identified two cycles, one long and one short.

 The long one, what he calls the "secular cycle", lasts for approximately two to three centuries.
 A society starts out fairly equal.
 Its population grows and the cost of labor drops.
 A wealthy upper class emerges, and life for the working class deteriorates.
 As inequality grows, a society becomes more unstable with the lower-class being miserable and the upper-class entangled in infighting.
 Exacerbating social turbulence eventually leads to collapse.

 The shorter cycle lasts for about 50 years and consists of two generations, one peaceful and one turbulent.
 Looking at US history, for example, Turchin identified times of serious sociopolitical instability in 1870, 1920, and 1970.
-He announced in 2010 that he had predicted that in 2020, the US would witness a period of unrest at least on the same level as 1970 because the first cycle coincides with the turbulent part of the second in around 2020.
+He announced in 2010 that he had predicted that in 2020, the US would witness a period of unrest at least on the same level as 1970, because the first cycle coincides with the turbulent part of the second in around 2020.
 He also warned that the US was not the only Western nation under strain.

 However, Turchin's model can only paint the broader picture and cannot pinpoint how bad things can get and what precisely triggers a collapse.
 The mathematician Safa Motesharrei also applied predator-prey models to human society, with the upper class and the lower class being the two different types of "predators" and natural resources being the "prey".
 He found that either extreme inequality or resource depletion facilitates a collapse.
-However, a collapse is irreversible only if a society experiences both at the same time, as they "fuel each other".
+A collapse is irreversible only if a society experiences both at the same time, as they "fuel each other".